-Indirect calorimetry is a form of metabolic testing now available at both the West Des Moines and Belmond offices.
+Indirect calorimetry is a form of metabolic testing now available at the Ames, Belmond, Des Moines, and Fort Dodge.
 Metabolic testing is a useful tool for treatment of obesity and can help us guide an individual to specific diet recommendations.

 How does it work?

 Metabolic testing is used frequently in our weight loss clinics to determine one’s Basic Metabolic Rate(BMR) or Resting Energy Expenditure(REE).
 In other words, the BMR/REE is the minimum amount of calories per day that your body needs to maintain its current weight.
 Measurement is determined by breath analysis comparing the differences in oxygen and carbon dioxide between inspiration and expiration.

 Analysis of the BMR/REE requires a patient to breathe into a tube for approximately 10-15 minutes and there is a devoted private area for testing.

 -4 hours of fasting prior